viet98lx/beacon/README.md

-## The implementation of Beacon in the "[Correlation-Sensitive Next-Basket Recommendation](https://www.ijcai.org/proceedings/2019/0389.pdf)" paper (IJCAI'19)
+## This is a copy project of Beacon in the "[Correlation-Sensitive Next-Basket Recommendation](https://www.ijcai.org/proceedings/2019/0389.pdf)" paper (IJCAI'19)

 1. Input format(s): Train/Validate/Test sets have the same format